py-sherlock/sherlock/README.rst

     import sherlock
     from sherlock import Lock

-    # Configure :mod:`sherlock`'s locks to use Redis as the backend
+    # Configure Sherlock's locks to use Redis as the backend
     sherlock.configure(backend=sherlock.backends.REDIS)

     # Acquire a lock called my_lock, this lock uses Redis